-It is an offence under the Residential Tenancies Act for a landlord to keep money from the security deposit for damage when inspection reports were not completed.
+No. If a landlord did not complete inspection reports, they cannot keep any of the security deposit to coverage damage to the unit.
 However, a landlord could still keep the security deposit to cover other things, such as unpaid rent.

-If the landlord does not return the security deposit, the tenant should write a letter requesting the return of the security deposit.
-If the deposit still isn’t returned, the tenant can file a complaint with Service Alberta, or make an application for return of the security deposit in Provincial Court or with the Residential Tenancy Dispute Resolution Service.
+If the landlord does not return the security deposit, the tenant should write a letter requesting the return of it.
+If the deposit still isn’t returned, the tenant can file a complaint with Service Alberta.
+The tenant can also make an application for return of the security deposit in Provincial Court Civil or with the Residential Tenancy Dispute Resolution Service.